LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Using the HAVING keyword to filter on aggregated data
 3. Day 3 - December 3rd 2023: [Combine Two Tables from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day3.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Performing a LEFT JOIN in both SQL and Python
+    - Concepts Covered: Used the LEFT JOIN keyword to join the employee names on the employee locations, being sure to keep all employee names even if they don't exist in the location table.
+Used the ORDER BY keyword to order by first name alphabetically.
 4. Day 4 - December 4th 2023: [Page With No Likes from DataLemur](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day4.md)
     - Languages Used: SQL
     - Question Difficulty: Easy